 I was awakened in the early hours this morning by the not entirely unpleasant, but most definitely unwelcome sound of rain pounding on the skylights.
 It rained almost the whole day and it was quite blustery and very misty.
 Autumnal in fact.

-So, what to do when it rains in Woolacombe?
+So, what to do when it rains?

 We headed out in what was the only dry few minutes of the day into Woolacombe and went to The Tides Inn for a leisurely brunch.
 The serve everything from a Full English Breakfast to pancakes.
 There is plenty of seating including leather sofas and coffee tables slightly separate from the main bar area on which we sat.
 There is free wifi but we found it to be a little sporadic.
 I don’t know if the weather was affecting it.
 I noticed that there was live music advertised for later in the afternoon, following Sunday lunch service, which would have been great to listen to on such a rainy day.